 We will focus on particles less than or equal to 10 microns (PM10s) and 2.5 microns or smaller (PM2.5s).
 PM10s are approximately the size of pollen grains and are comprised of dust and mineral particles, whilst PM2.5s are very fine and can only be seen with an electron microscope.
 They come from types of combustion, including cars, power plants, burning, and some industrial processes.

 During 2021 we worked with 45 beekeepers from across the Midlands.
 We installed air quality sensors at their apiaries to record local air pollution, and collected samples of bees, honey, pollen and wax.
 We are currently analysing these samples for particulate matter and microplastics.
-Visit our Research Updates page to find out more.
+Visit our blog to find out more.

 If we find that the particulates are present, we will then carry out 1) a laboratory study to investigate the physiological effects of particulate pollution on honey bees using molecular and neuroethological techniques 2) a field study to investigate whether the effects recorded in laboratory conditions are replicated in field conditions.